WheteThunger/UnlimitedDroneRange/README.md

 **Remote-controllable drones are still a work-in-progress by the Rust developers.
-This plugin fixes one of the current issues with them, and will likely not be necessary in the future.**
+This plugin fixes one of the current issues with them.**

 This plugin fixes the issue where remote-controlling a Drone via a computer station can cause it to lose signal when it gets out of range.
 With this plugin installed, the signal is never lost.

 ## FAQ

+#### How long will this plugin be necessary?

+The Rust developers have made [this commit](https://commits.facepunch.com/378223) to fix the issue.
+It will likely be released in the March 2021 update.
+After that point, you can uninstall this plugin.

 #### How do I spawn a drone?